katonage/pluvianus/docs/Tutorial.md

 * Modify classification using keyboard shortcuts (`g` = good, `b` = bad; navigate with `Up` and `Down` arrows).
 Updated classifications can be written back to the CaImAn `.hdf5` file to support downstream analyses and subsequent pipeline steps.

-If gray dots appear in the scatterplot, compute component metrics using `Compute Component Metrics` from the menu.
+If gray dots appear in the scatterplot, use the `Compute Component Metrics` from the menu.
 This function needs a data array to be loaded first.

 <p align="center"> <img src="https://github.com/katonage/pluvianus/blob/main/docs/img/pluvianusGUI_4.png" width="65%"> </p>
-The figure was compiled from screenshot segments.
+<p align="center"> Assesing evaluation thresholds.
+The figure was compiled from screenshot segments. </p>

 ## See also
 - [Usage](Usage.md)